DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

   <li>Initial release.</li>
  </ul>
 </ul>

+<h2>Known Issues</h2>
+While the patch development team has worked diligently to eliminate bugs and other imperfections, there presently exists one area of the game where there's room for improvement.
+Players may notice that various status messages that appear throughout their play (e.g., "Now saving...") are off-center.
+This is due to a quirk in the game's automatic-text-centering code and its behavior when using its own built-in narrower Latin font.
+Measures were taken to mitigate this minor issue, but it was not addressed in all cases.
+<br><br>
+It's asked that players please keep this in mind befopre submitting a bug report.

 <h2>Reporting Bugs and Typos</h2>
 Even after extensive testing on both real hardware and on emulators, the presence of bugs or typos may be possible.
 Should a player encounter any such issue, it's kindly requested that they <a href="https://github.com/DerekPascarella/Capcom-vs.-SNK-2-English-Patch-Dreamcast/issues/new">submit a new issue</a> to this project page, including as much detailed information as possible.